Subin-Vidhu/NOTES/TO_DO.md

-New Life......Day 2025/3/12 to 20 - ammama passed away day 7 getting back together - got new work,started that work
+New Life......Day 2025/3/12 to 21 - ammama passed away day 7 getting back together - got new work,started that work,needs more testing

 📺 The best Stanford, CMU, and MIT courses for AI (with YouTube playlists)